5afe/safe/specs/assets_overview/01_main.rst

 -----------

 - Existing Safe.
-- Enabled tokens.
+- List of enabled tokens (Can be empty).

 Outputs
 ------------

 - Amount of ETH stored.
-- Amount of enabeld tokens stored.
+- Amount of enabled tokens stored.
 - Identicon of the Safe address.
-- Shortened Safe address (0x12...3456)
+- `Short Safe address`_
-- Safe name (only for Android right now, since iOS doesn't support multiple Safes. yet.)
+- Safe name if multiple safes are supported

+.. _`Short Safe address`: ../common/format_addresses.rst#full-checksummed-address

 Use Case Scenarios